 Generous contribution helps Monash open world-first Centre for Consciousness and Contemplative Studies

-Monash University has announced it will develop a first-of-its-kind centre for unprecedented collaboration between philosophy, neuroscience, medicine, education and interfaith dialogue research and studies.
+Thanks to a generous philanthropic grant, Monash University has developed a first-of-its-kind centre for unprecedented collaboration between philosophy, neuroscience, medicine, education and interfaith dialogue research and studies.

-The world-first Monash Centre for Consciousness and Contemplative Studies will bring together humanities and science researchers and be housed in the Faculty of Arts’ School of Philosophical, Historical and International Studies from early 2022, following a transformational philanthropic grant of $12million from Redbubble co-founder, Martin Hosking and his wife Loreto Hosking.
+Launched this year, the world-first Monash Centre for Consciousness and Contemplative Studies has brought together humanities and science researchers following a transformational philanthropic grant of $12million from Martin Hosking and his wife Loreto Hosking.

 The Hoskings’ charitable organisation Three Springs Foundation is behind the grant.

-By combining consciousness research and contemplative studies, it will be the first of its kind in the world with a broad, interdisciplinary remit covering three interrelated domains:
+By combining consciousness research and contemplative studies, the Centre is the first of its kind in the world.
+Its broad, interdisciplinary remit covers three interrelated domains:

 - Research: enabling multidisciplinary humanities and neuroscience research at the forefront of consciousness science and contemplative studies;